cconsta1/ABMA/index.md

 <a name="INTRODUCTION"></a>
 ### <span style="color:	#36454F"> INTRODUCTION: The Art & Science of Building Societies in Silico </span>
-<i> • Why simulation? • Why agent-based modeling? • What is complexity science? • Brief history of ABM & ABM applications in archaeology • The modeling framework: NetLogo • Structure of the book </i>
+<i> • Why simulation? • Why agent-based modeling? • What is complexity science? • Brief history of ABM and ABM applications in archaeology • The modeling framework: NetLogo • Structure of the book </i>

 <a style="color: #E66100" href="https://www.npr.org/" target="_blank"> Chapter as PDF </a>     <a style="color: #E66100" href="#Agent-Based Modeling for Archaeology">Back to Top</a>